meltano/sdk/CW_README.md

 1. Python is the coding language that I am the most familiar with
 1. the codebase seems to be clearly documented and easy to navigate

 The issue is that when a user sets a schema in the MeltanoLabs variant of target-snowflake the default schema overrides it.
-I beleive I can contribute a effective solution to the issue.
-I have left a comment introducing myself and stating that I would like to work on the Issue
+I believe I can contribute an effective solution to the issue.
+I have left a comment introducing myself and stating that I would like to work on the issue

 ## Steps to Reproduce